Maryland is All In for 100% Renewable Energy

 All In For Jobs

 By increasing our renewable electricity goal to 50% by 2030, Maryland is poised to stimulate a statewide resurgence of manufacturing and construction jobs.
 Renewable energy has already created jobs and helped diversify Maryland’s economy.
-Maryland’s solar industry, which already surpasses the crab industry in value, now boasts over 165 companies and employs over 5,000 residents.
+Maryland’s solar industry, which already surpasses the crab industry in value, now boasts over 210 companies and employs over 5,300 residents.
 Between 2015 and 2016 the solar industry grew 20 times faster than the state’s overall state economy and there is now enough solar in Maryland to power over 68,000 homes.
-By raising Maryland’s Renewable Portfolio Standard to 50% by 2030 with an additional solar carve-out, Maryland could support and retain nearly 20,000 jobs in the solar industry.
+By raising Maryland’s Renewable Portfolio Standard to 50% by 2030 with 14.5% of that carved out for solar, Maryland could support and retain nearly 20,000 jobs in the solar industry.

 The wind industry is also beginning to thrive in Maryland, with great opportunity for growth.
 In 2016, Maryland generated enough wind energy to power 49,000 homes.
 Currently, Maryland boasts three manufacturing facilities and nearly 500 employees in the wind sector.
 A typical 250 MW wind farm creates about 1,079 jobs over the lifetime of the project.
 The Clean Energy Jobs Act would carve out 1.2 GW for offshore wind, leading to thousands of additional new jobs.